Facilities and equipment

 - web-based services that allow users access to online applications for sequence manipulations

-and database access for the Environmental and Plant Bioscience (EPB) group;
+and database access for the Plant Productivity (PP) group;

 - highly optimised in-house tools providing speed, accuracy and comprehensive interpretation of results;